MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation: Related Work

 \subsection{Data-Free Model Stealing}

 In the data-free setting, the adversary does not have access to any data.
 This represents the hardest setting to carry out MS as the attacker has no knowledge of the data distribution used to train the target model.
-A recent work by Roberts et al.~\cite{msnoise} studies the use of inputs derived from various noise distributions to carry out model stealing attack in the data-free setting.
-The authors show that it is possible to carry out MS attacks with relatively good accuracy for simple datasets like MNIST just using inputs sampled from noise distributions.
-However, our evaluations show that such attacks do not scale to more complex datasets such as CIFAR-10 (we obtained relative clone accuracy of only $0.11\times$), limiting their applicability.
-Another attack by Tramer et al.~\cite{tramer2016stealing} attempts to extract the exact model parameters of a black-box target model.
-The authors apply equation-solving, using the response of the model for various random queries, to deduce the exact values of the model parameters.
-This work assumes partial knowledge of the target model like the number of neurons and their connectivity.
-Unfortunately, this technique was only shown to work on simple single-layer neural networks with 20 neurons.
+A recent work by Roberts et al.~\cite{msnoise} studies the use of inputs derived from various noise distributions to carry out MS attack in the data-free setting.
+While this attack works well for simple datasets like MNIST, our evaluations show that such attacks do not scale to more complex datasets such as CIFAR-10 (we obtained relative clone accuracy of only $0.11\times$), limiting their applicability (See Table~\ref{table:results} for full results).